Grants for Registered Charities

 The Thomas Wall Trust believes that communication skills are critical capabilities for people who want to improve their employment prospects, self-confidence, resilience, and life chances.

-The Trust offers grants up to £5,000 for specific projects rather than general organisational costs* that improves communication skills for disadvantaged adults and supports NEET people into employment.
-Beneficiaries must gain at least one accredited vocational qualification during delivery.
+The Trust offers grants up to £5,000 for specific projects rather than general organisational costs that improve communication skills for disadvantaged adults and supports NEET people into employment.
+Beneficiaries must gain at least one accredited vocational qualification during delivery or within two months of project completion.

 We will fund:

-• A project or running costs for a charity that equips disadvantaged people (aged 18 and over) with the necessary communication skills ready for employment
+• A project for a charity that equips disadvantaged people (aged 18 and over) with the necessary communication skills ready for employment.
+Pro-rata staffing and operational costs will be considered if appropriate.

 • Annual repeat funding for up to 3 years – subject to satisfactory annual reviews of progress and impact

-• Successful outcomes need to be evidenced – Impact reports can be emailed to the Grants Officer.
+• Successful outcomes to be evidenced – Impact reports can be emailed to the Grants Officer.

-• Delivery must be based on an already proven successful model.
+• Delivery to be based on an already proven successful model.

-• The project is operating in partnership with other local organisations.
+• The project to be operating in partnership with other local organisations.

 We prioritise: